-Ross Kamhi focuses on prosecuting complex securities fraud cases on behalf of institutional investors, as well on consumer data privacy litigation.
-Ross has also focused his practice on the identification and analysis of emerging cases.
+Ross Kamhi is an Associate in the New York office of Labaton Sucharow LLP.
+Ross focuses on prosecuting complex securities fraud cases on behalf of institutional investors, as well as on consumer cybersecurity and data privacy litigation.
+He has also focused his practice on the identification and analysis of emerging cases.

 Prior to joining Labaton Sucharow, Ross was a litigation associate at Shearman & Sterling LLP, where he represented multinational corporations and global financial institutions in securities class actions, regulatory proceedings, and general commercial disputes.

-Ross received a J.D., cum laude, from Fordham University School of Law, where he was a member of the Fordham Law Review and a Teaching Assistant in the Legal Writing Program.
+Ross earned his Juris Doctor, cum laude, from Fordham University School of Law, where he was a member of the Fordham Law Review and a Teaching Assistant in the Legal Writing Program.
 While in law school, Ross served as a judicial intern for the Honorable Colleen McMahon in the United States District Court for the Southern District of New York.
-He received his B.A. in Philosophy from the University of Michigan.
+He received his bachelor's degree in Philosophy from the University of Michigan.

 Ross serves on the Information Technology and Cyber Law Committee of the New York City Bar Association.